 The cost of this entire project is not for the faint of heart, and is estimated at between $100,000 to $200,000, depending on the initial setup and the amount of work required.
 But the concept can be replicated for significantly less money.
 The central element of this design is the freestanding soaking tub overlooking the ocean, something that can be realized for a lot less.

 French designs are luxurious with modern elements.
-It incorporates modern comforts and richness with marble, wood vanities and crystal chandeliers.
-Think glamorous dressing area.
+This style often incorporates modern comforts and richness coupled with marble, wood vanities, and crystal chandeliers.
+Think glamorous dressing areas and beautiful, stylish, and curvy free standing bath tub, often placed within an open layout.

 In this guide, we’re exploring countertops and solid surfaces for kitchens and bathrooms.